darkforestry/zero-seeker/README.md

 Replace your_entropy_seed with a string that will be used as a seed for generating the private key, and number_of_zero_bytes with the desired number of zero bytes in the contract address.
 Use the -l flag to specify if you want to count leading zero bytes (flag) or total zero bytes (no flag).

+## Security Considerations
+- Do not run this on an untrusted machine
+- Never share your entropy seed or private key
+- Make sure your entropy seed is irreproducible (the more characters the better)

 ## Todo

 - [ ] Reduce code shitiness